 My fees are usually included in your Funeral Director’s invoice.
 Further costs might be involved if you would like me to attend other services, travel outside my usual area of work or provide other options.
 I can explain all of this.

-PLEASE NOTE: Regarding GDPR (General Data Protection Regulations) after a service is completed, I electronically and securely store only the memories given to me by the family and service I wrote from them, copies of which are given to the family in a printed form (and/or emailed if preferred).
-No information is shared outside of the family, the friends or the Funeral Director.
+PLEASE NOTE: Regarding GDPR (General Data Protection Regulations) after a service is completed, I electronically and securely store only notes of the memories given to me by the family and the service I wrote from them.
+Printed copies of that spoken service are given (or emailed) to the family, and saved for my reference, for further requested copies or to help with related services in the future.
+No information is shared outside of the family, permitted friends or the Funeral Director, and my instruction to write and deliver the service is taken as permission to store such information unless otherwise requested.